irgarcia21/prismacloud-ghcr-automatic-onboarding/README.md

 - Fetch GHCR details for a specific GitHub organization.
 - Limit the number of registries returned.
-- Onboard GHCR registries to Prisma Cloud
+- Onboard GHCR registries to Prisma Cloud.
+- Offboard all GHCR registries in Prisma Cloud.
 - Debug logging for troubleshooting and development purposes.

 ## Prerequisites